bhallstein/jigmawiffin/Readme.md

-# Webpack: Just Give Me What I Effin Need
+# JGMWIFN: Just Give Me What I Effin Need

-*Look, you want the kitchen sink, so here it is*
+*The kitchen sink?
+You got it!*
+— Javascript developers

+## Pronunciation

+*Jig-ma-wiffin*

 ## Installation